Mella Thirandhathu Kadhavu: Production

 Mella Thirandhathu Kadhavu was Mohan's first film with AVM Productions.
 When AVM learned that M. S. Viswanathan was by 1986, having lesser films in hand, they decided to make this film and have him as composer along with Ilaiyaraaja.
 Viswanathan also agreed to compose the music alongside Ilaiyaraaja.
 Director R. Sundarrajan's usual cinematographer Raja Rajan and editor R. Bhaskaran reunited for this film too.

 Music

 Except "Kuzhaloodhum Kannanukku", all the songs were composed by M. S. Viswanathan and the arrangements, orchestration and background score were done by Ilaiyaraaja.
 The song "Vaa Vennila" is inspired from another Viswanathan composition "Vaan Meedhile" from the 1953 film Chandirani.
 Ilaiyaraaja later used "Kuzhaloodum Kannanukku" in Hindi as "Baatein Hawa Hain Saare" for Cheeni Kum (2007).
+That song is set in Pahadi raga.

 Release and reception

 Mella Thirandhathu Kadhavu was released on 12 September 1986.
 Jayamanmadhan of Kalki criticised the film for feeling like two distinct stories divided by an interval.
 The film initially opened to average response but later picked up in coming weeks.
 When the film was released in Cinepriya Theatre, Madurai, a distributor released the film by reversing the two-halves of the film which enjoyed positive reception.
 Later all over Tamil Nadu the film was filmed by changing the two-halves of the film which shows Amala story in first half and Radha story in second half.
 The response prompted the producers to apply re-censorship for the film.